amiladimantha/Hotel-landing-page/README.md

 ## Getting Started

-To get started with this portfolio template, follow these simple steps:
+To get started with this, follow these simple steps:

 ### Prerequisites